 "I'd like to thank everyone who has continued to offer words of support and encouragement for the movie, and who have asked what they can do to help.
 Thus far, your kind words have fueled our efforts to navigate the various obstacles which, so far, have prevented us from bringing the film to a wider, more global audience.
 Recently, we unveiled a plan to actively involve YOU with helping us overcome the ultimate obstacle: distribution.
 To prepare for our announcement of this bold initiative, we invite you to recommend our fan page at facebook.com/NicholasOfMyraMovie and recommend it to your friends and family.
 By liking our page, individuals will be made more aware of future announcements and events."

-The 5th Anniversary St. Nicholas Institute returns in October to the St. Paul of the Cross Retreat & Conference Center in Detroit, Michigan.
+The 5th Anniversary St. Nicholas Institute returns Monday through Thursday, October 2nd through 5th, at the St. Paul of the Cross Retreat & Conference Center in Detroit, Michigan.
 Father Joseph Marquis, in his full Sinterklaassian splendor, will again be your Master of Ceremonies, with Fr.
-Rennie Kaufman, Associate Director, joining him as musical director.
+Rennie Kaufman, Associate Director, joining him as co-host and musical director.

 To learn more about the St. Nicholas Institute Banquet Awards Gala, visit www.stnicholasinstitute.org.